MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 For a successful calling experience, **only a Remote Assist mobile user (technician) can initiate an outgoing call to either one Teams desktop user (remote collaborator) or one Teams mobile user (remote collaborator)**.

-The following scenarios are not supported when using Remote Assist mobile at this time:
+> [!NOTE] The following scenarios are **not** supported on Remote Assist mobile at this time:
-- Joining Teams meetings.
+> - Joining Teams meetings.
-- Making calls to browser-based Teams.
+> - Making calls to browser-based Teams.
-- Participating in calls with three or more participants.
+> - Participating in calls with three or more participants.
-- Participating in Remote Assist mobile to Remote Assist mobile calls.
+> - Participating in Remote Assist mobile to Remote Assist mobile calls.
-- Participating in Remote Assist mobile to Remote Assist on HoloLens calls.
+> - Participating in Remote Assist mobile to Remote Assist on HoloLens calls.
-- If the Remote Assist mobile app is not open, the technician will not receive incoming call notifications from Teams desktop or mobile.

 ## Prerequisites
 - Technicians must have a Remote Assist license.
 Visit our additional documentation to learn more about the [free trial licenses](../try-remote-assist.md) or [subscriptions](../buy-remote-assist.md).